sd16538/bsb-batch/README.md

   - OR FTP from configured path at scheduled intervals?
 - Add creationTime and bsb file name while loading entries
 - Handle case when BSBs no longer sent in file i.e. was present originally but not sent anymore - should be deleted from Collection.
-  - *Is this possible ?
+  - *Is this even possible ?
 Or will APCA always send through all BSBs, closed ones will have empty string for PEH payment flag.*

 ### Reference Documentation and Guides
 The following guides illustrate how to use some features concretely: